The East Algarve is the less touristic part of this world-famous resort in Portugal.

 You can see from above fierce men climbing the rocks, defying the Atlantic pounding waves to harvest goose barnacles in a very dangerous catch.

-This a self-drive tour carefully crafted, where the past merges with the present, making of every moment an enduring memory: arrive as a visitor but leave as a local!
+This a self-drive tour carefully crafted, where the past merges with the present, making every moment an enduring memory: arrive as a visitor but leave as a local!